 - John Lewis13-term Democratic congressman from Georgia.
 He was a leader of the civil rights movement, served as chair of the Student Nonviolent Coordinating Committee, helped organize the Freedom Rides, and spoke at the 1963 March on Washington.
 He is author of the new book, Across That Bridge: Life Lessons and a Vision for Change.

-We look at the bloody struggle to obtain — and protect — voting rights in the United States with Rep. Lewis, as he reflects on the ongoing struggle for voting rights today, when 16 states have passed restrictive voting laws that critics say target people of color.
+We look at the bloody struggle to obtain — and protect — voting rights in the United States with Lewis.
+He reflects on the ongoing struggle for voting rights today, when 16 states have passed restrictive voting laws that critics say target people of color.
 “It is so important for people to understand, to know that people suffered, struggled,” Lewis says.
 “Some people bled, and some died, for the right to participate.
 The vote is the most powerful nonviolent tool that we have in a democratic society.
 It’s precious.
 It’s almost sacred.
 We have to use it.
-If not, we will lose it.” [includes rush transcript]
+If not, we will lose it.”

-AMY GOODMAN: Well, today we’re joined by a leader of the civil rights movement who risked his life numerous times marching for the right of all Americans to vote: 13-term Democratic Congressmember John Lewis of Georgia.
-He was a leader of the civil rights movement who marched side by side with Dr. Martin Luther King.
-He served as chair of the Student Nonviolent Coordinating Committee, helped organize the Freedom Rides and spoke at the 1963 March on Washington.
+Well, today we bring you an extended interview with the Georgia congressmember, John Lewis, a civil rights leader who risked his life numerous times marching for the right of all Americans to vote.
+He marched side by side with Dr. Martin Luther King Jr. He served as chair of the Student Nonviolent Coordinating Committee, helped organize the Freedom Rides and spoke at the 1963 March on Washington, which took place 50 years ago next month.
 He has been arrested more than 40 times and has just written a new book called Across That Bridge: Life Lessons and a Vision for Change.

-He visited us in our studio, and I asked Congressmember Lewis about the voter purge in Florida, where the Justice Department had sued to block Republican Governor Rick Scott’s controversial effort to remove thousands of registered voters from the rolls, using an outdated drivers’ license database to ostensibly identify non-citizens registered to vote.
+Congressmember Lewis visited us in our studio last year, and I began by asking him about the voter purge in Florida ahead of the 2012 election, where the Justice Department had sued to block Republican Governor Rick Scott’s controversial effort to remove thousands of registered voters from the rolls, using an outdated drivers’ license database to ostensibly identify non-citizens registered to vote.

 REP. JOHN LEWIS: It is unreal, it is unbelievable, that at this time in our history, 47 years after the Voting Rights Act was passed and signed into law, that we’re trying to go backward.
 I think there is a systematic, deliberate attempt on the part of so many of these states—not just Florida, but it’s all across the country, it’s not just Southern states—to keep people from participating.
 I think there is an attempt to steal this election before it even takes place, to make it hard, to make it difficult for our seniors, for our students, for minorities, for the disabled to participate in the democratic process.
 It’s not right, it’s not fair, and it’s not just.